bhawesh2002/archive-org-script/Readme.md

 ### 4. File Browser Interface
 Following the successful validation of the link and metadata download, the script will open a file browser interface.
 This interface will allow you to navigate through the files and folders available under the specified identifier.
 Private files will be marked with a lock symbol (🔒) next to their size.
 ```
-Arrow Keys: Navigate up and down through files and folders.
+WSAD Keys: Navigate up and down through files and folders.

 Spacebar: Select or Deselect files/folders.